Ramradar20/Azure_Capstone-Udacity/README.md

 As part of autoMl Experiment , we expect the autoML framework to recommend the best model for the task and the dataset provided.
 AutoConfiq setup is provided.
 Where the task is set as Classification , as shown below

+## AutoMl Configurations used in the experiments

+ **task= 'classification'**

+ Our Main objective is to classify the target inot fraduelent or Normal Transactions.
+Therefore the task is set as "Classification"

+ **primary_metric= "AUC_weighted"**

+ The metric that Automated Machine Learning will optimize for model selection.

+ Since our experiment task is Classification , we need to choose the metric that can help us to understand the performance of the model

+AUC_weighted (Weighted Area Under the Receiver Operating Characteristic Curve ) is a standard metric which is used to evalauting ML Classification task.
+Compute Area Under the Receiver Operating Characteristic Curve (ROC AUC) from prediction scores.

+**training_data= trainData**
+The training data to be used within the experiment.
+It should contain both training features and a label column. "trainData" is the dataset provided in experiments

+**label_column_name= 'label'**

+The name of the label or target column in the dataset.
+Since this is Supervised ML task , we need to provide Target variable.
+In the dataset , we have the target column name as 'label; which has class as 1- for Fradulent and 0 - Normal Transaction

+**n_cross_validations= 2**

+How many cross validations to perform when user validation data is not specified.
+Cross valdiation is an important step to make the model robust.
+Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample , here we have set it as 2.

+**experiment_timeout_minutes=15**

+Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
+Here 15 minutes is provided for it.

 ![](images/autoML_config.png)

 And the experiment is submitted.